uchicago-cs/chiventure/docs/actions.md

 ## Actions:

 These are specific conditions and effects that are affiliated with certain actions.
-This means that along with the general<br>
+This means that along with the general

-conditions and effects listed above, there are special conditions and effects tha can also be included with specific actions.<br>
+conditions and effects listed above, there are special conditions and effects tha can also be included with specific actions.

-If items have "No additional ..." listed, they follow the only follow the determined general conditions/requirements listed above, and <br>
+If items have "No additional ..." listed, they follow the only follow the determined general conditions/requirements listed above, and

-have no excpetions.<br>
+have no excpetions.

 ## WDL:
     - actions: